 Why was my building chosen to be part of this summer energy saving initiative?

 Some of the university’s buildings have been equipped with sophisticated temperature controls that allow the air conditioning levels to be adjusted remotely and scheduled in advance.
 Buildings with this capability are part of this energy-saving initiative.
+Additionally, some of these buildings have HVAC systems programmed to automatically adjust based on events/courses listed in the university’s room scheduler (Astra).

 Why do some buildings just have classrooms impacted and other buildings are impacted as a whole?